Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 EVRYSDI for oral solution: 60 mg as a light yellow, pale yellow, yellow, greyish yellow, greenish yellow, or light green powder for constitution.
 Following constitution, the volume of the greenish yellow to yellow solution is 80 mL, providing 60 mg/80 mL (0.75 mg/mL) risdiplam.

-Each amber glass bottle of EVRYSDI is packaged with a bottle adapter, two 1 mL reusable oral syringes, two 6 mL reusable oral syringes, and one 12 mL reusable oral syringe.
+Each amber glass bottle of EVRYSDI for oral solution is packaged with a bottle adapter, two 1 mL reusable oral syringes, two 6 mL reusable oral syringes, and one 12 mL reusable oral syringe.
 EVRYSDI for oral solution is a light yellow, pale yellow, yellow, greyish yellow, greenish yellow, or light green powder.
 Each bottle contains 60 mg of risdiplam (NDC 50242-175-07).

 Storage And Handling